mischavandenburg/mischavandenburg/README.md

 I'm working through several courses and books, and I'm gathering ideas for projects that I want to write.

 Along the way I'll be posting the things I learn on my [blog and public Zettelkasten.](https://www.mischavandenburg.com)

-I try to do some work on Exercism every day.
-You can follow my progress and see my solutions [here.](https://exercism.org/profiles/mischavandenburg)

 # Recent Blog Posts
 <!-- BLOG-POST-LIST:START -->